Loordubmary/tic-tac-toe/README.md

 # Simple Tic Tac Toe Game using JQuery

-This is help to know how to make a game steps as a algorithm and how to convert the algorithm in real time application.
+This is help to know how to make a game steps as an algorithm and how to convert the algorithm in real time application.

 # Index